 I trudge on behind her, watching the gathering dusk envelope the land.
 Watching it begin to soften the sharp edges of the rusty mabati rooftops and chipped wooden doorways.

 The police come in their blue uniforms but Mama locks me in her room and forbids me from talking to them, even though I am the one who is carrying the whole story.

 ‘You are a girl you fool!
 Learn to shut your hornbill mouth.’

 I suck in my breath.
-I spit out little pieces of sugarcane that were stuck in my teeth and lie on the cold floor of Mama’s bedroom.
-I am crying because if I do not speak, the memory will live on in me.
+I spit out little pieces of sugarcane that were stuck in my teeth then sit up to embrace my knees with my arms.
+Two fists are pounding against my chest and I am crying because if I do not speak, the memory will live on in me.
 A perfectly encapsulated morsel of a horrible sin.
 A brushstroke of dark grey color on the already dark grey barren canvas of my life.

 ‘Mmbone.’
 A voice calls me to the sitting room where Mama is seated on the bamboo chair.
 She picks up a chicken bone and chews on it, sucking the marrow and drawing in her breath sharply.
 My stomach growls, an orchestra set to play by the sight of ugali and chicken before me.